duckduckgo/duckduckgo-documentation/duckduckhack/testing/testing_html.md

 2. Type **`duckpan server`** and press "**Enter**".
 The Terminal should print some text and let you know that the server is listening on port 5000.

-	    ```
+    ```shell
     Starting up webserver...

     You can stop the webserver with Ctrl-C

     HTTP::Server::PSGI: Accepting connections at http://0:5000/
     ```

 3. Click the "**DuckPAN Server**" button at the top of the screen.
 A new browser tab should open and you should see the DuckDuckGo Homepage.